 The University Student Vetting Committee will consider all relevant information in relation to disclosures (other than NIL Disclosures) and make determinations on behalf of the University.
-Meetings of the University Student Vetting Committee shall be convened by the Chairperson.
-No fewer than three members shall constitute a quorum.
+Meetings of the University Student Vetting Committee, when required, shall be convened by the Chairperson.